Balancing Optimality and Diversity: Human-Centered Decision Making through Generative Curation: Generative Curation for Human-Centered Decision Making

 As detailed in Section \ref{sec:introduction}, the goal of generative curation is to create a probability distribution over the action space $\pi(a): \mathcal{A} \to [0, 1]$ that enables the decision-maker to maximize the human desirability of the best action among $m$ sampled actions.
 We reproduce Problem \ref{prob:continuous} below:

+Under our setup, the expectation is taken over both the randomness in sampling actions $a$ over $\pi$ and also the uncertainty in the qualitative desirability $V_1(a),\cdots, V_q(a)$.
 The value of $m$ is typically limited by practical constraints.
 For instance, in the police districting problem \citep{zhu2020data, zhu2022data}, the decision-makers were asked to present no more than five districting plans due to time constraints.

 This formulation effectively integrates human agency with algorithmic decision-making.
-The quantitative algorithm generates a policy $\pi$ that samples $m$ actions, from which the human decision-maker selects the one that best aligns with their preferences.
-We note here that this approach does not assume the decision-maker has precise knowledge of their preference function $\ell(A_i)$.
+The quantitative algorithm generates a policy $\pi$ that samples $m$ actions $A_1,\cdots, A_m$, from which the human decision-maker selects the one that best aligns with their preferences.
+We note here that this approach does not assume the decision-maker has precise knowledge of their true preference function $\ell(A_i)$, but only assumes that the decision-maker can compare different options and choose the one that best aligns with their true preference function $\ell(A_i)$.
 There is considerable literature that supports individuals often struggle to articulate their own preferences accurately, yet they are significantly better at making comparative judgments between options \citep[\eg,][]{fischhoff1991value,tversky1974judgment,slovic1995construction}.
 This comparative capability is sufficient for selecting the best option among $m$ actions (\eg, through bubble sort as detailed in \cite{astrachan2003bubble}).